You Should Write A Book

 That’s a good question.
 (Which is why I asked it.)
 If there’s one thing that appears to be absolutely unique about me, it that I do not specialize: I combine.
 For instance, to my knowledge I am the only ghostwriter in the business who can not only help you actually write a book, but also design the page layout and the book cover and ebook version, then take them all through the full publication and book marketing process.

 My ghostwriting page goes into more detail, but suffice it to say most ghosts produce a manuscript, collect their check, and say their farewells.
 But getting a book out there means putting it into print and ebook formats, designing page layouts and covers, finding a publisher, getting the book onto Amazon and into book stores, publicizing it, transforming it across media into spoken-word CDs or condensing it into Powerpoint presentations, and so on.
-There are people who can write and design your web site, and or write and create your Powerpoint, but I don’t know of any who can carry an author through the whole book process start to finish.
+There are people who can write your book, and others who can design your cover, and still others who can set you up properly on Amazon, but I don’t know of any who can carry an author through the whole book process start to finish.

 Why Should I Hire You And Not Some Other Writer Or Marketing Guy?